Teen Tabletop Gaming

 How to Play

 As a player, you’ll need a set of polyhedral dice and a character sheet.
+We have some you can use!
 You might also need some extra information about the things your character can do.
 The dice add an element of chance to the game.
 You’ll use them to find out if your character is able to do the things you want them to do.

 The character sheet contains information about your adventuring alter ego.
 They’ll have a race (like elf, dwarf, or human) and a class (like fighter, wizard, or cleric).
 They’ll also have numbers that indicate how good they are at certain things.
 You’ll list objects they have with them, like camping supplies and weapons, as well as abilities they have, like magic spells or innate talents.
 Never set up a character before?
 We’ll help!
 It’s pretty fun.